touseef0707/iNotes-Node.js-API/README.md

 # iNotes-Node.js-API

-iNotes-Node.js-API is a RESTful API developed with Node.js and MongoDB, inspired by @codewithharry tutorials.
+iNotes-Node.js-API is a RESTful API developed with Node.js and MongoDB, inspired by [CodeWithHarry](https://www.codewithharry.com/) tutorials.
 It supports secure user authentication and CRUD operations for managing notes.

 ## Features